TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-As expected, looks pretty low accuracy.
+As expected, looks pretty low score.

 Now let's explain what got us this result with ELI5.
 We need to pass the model, the input, and the associated tokens that will be highlighted.